Rostbratwurst/ml-agents/docs/Getting-Started.md

 ![3D Balance Ball](images/balance.png)

-This guide uses the **3D Balance Ball** environment to teach the basic concepts and usage patterns of the ML-Agents Toolkit.
-3D Balance Ball contains a number of agent cubes and balls (which are all copies of each other).
+For this guide, we'll use the **3D Balance Ball** environment which contains a number of agent cubes and balls (which are all copies of each other).
 Each agent cube tries to keep its ball from falling by rotating either horizontally or vertically.
 In this environment, an agent cube is an **Agent** that